 The inaccessibility of space poses a particularly challenging logistics problem to not only overcoming the domain gap but also verifying it during the stringent pre-flight verification processes typically required of space missions.
-The most prominent approach taken by the aerospace community is to utilize a robotic testbed to simulate the space environment on-ground.
+The most prominent approach taken by the aerospace community is to utilize a robotic testbed to simulate the space environment on ground.
 The idea is to physically stimulate the vision-based sensors using a mockup model of the target placed in a facility simulating the high-fidelity space-like illumination conditions.
 A well-calibrated testbed can then be used to re-create various RPOD scenarios, generating pose-annotated images at scale with minimal human intervention for the purpose of validating a NN’s robustness across the sim2real gap.
-One such example is the Testbed for Rendezvous and Optical Navigation (TRON) facility at the Stanford's Space Rendezvous Laboratory (SLAB)\footnote{\url{https://slab.stanford.edu/}} \citep{park_2021_aas_tron} which was used to create the so-called Hardware-In-the-Loop (HIL) images that constitute datasets such as SPEED+ \citep{park_2022_aero_speedplus} and SHIRT \citep{park_2023_jgcd_spnukf}. \Cref{fig:01:tron_HIL_images} shows the TRON facility and a few example images from the two HIL domains of the SPEED+ dataset---$\lightbox$ and $\sunlamp$.
-In contrast to SPEED+ which contains static images at random poses, the SHIRT dataset includes sequential $\lightbox$ images obtained during dynamic RPOD scenarios.
+One such example is the Testbed for Rendezvous and Optical Navigation (TRON) facility at Stanford's Space Rendezvous Laboratory (SLAB)\footnote{\url{https://slab.stanford.edu/}} \citep{park_2021_aas_tron}, which was used to create the so-called Hardware-In-the-Loop (HIL) images that constitute datasets such as SPEED+ \citep{park_2022_aero_speedplus} and SHIRT \citep{park_2023_jgcd_spnukf}. \Cref{fig:01:tron_HIL_images} shows the TRON facility and a few example images from the two HIL domains of the SPEED+ dataset---$\lightbox$ and $\sunlamp$.
+In contrast to SPEED+, which contains static images at random poses, the SHIRT dataset includes sequential $\lightbox$ images obtained during dynamic RPOD scenarios.
 This allows the testing of navigation filters with ML algorithms in the loop.
 Overall, these HIL images can then be used as on-ground surrogates of otherwise unavailable spaceborne images for the evaluation of NN and the navigation algorithm robustness across domain gaps.
-SPEED+ was used as the core dataset of the second Satellite Pose Estimation Competition (SPEC2021)\footnote{\url{https://kelvins.esa.int/pose-estimation-2021/}} co-organized by SLAB and the Advanced Concepts Team (ACT) of the European Space Agency (ESA), in which the participants were tasked to predict the poses on SPEED+ HIL images while only having access to the labeled $\synthetic$ and unlabeled HIL domain images \citep{park_2023_acta_spec2021}.